llwp/website/docs/docs/getting_started/create_an_user_account.md

 Creating an user account will give you access to:

-- Create and manage your projects
+- Create and manage your Projects
-- Set your providers, agents and numbers
+- Set your Providers, Agents and Numbers
 - Manage your user settings

 > If you already have a Fonoster account, you're all set here!
 [Log in](https://console.fonoster.io) and feel free to jump to the next step.